etam4260/kneedle/README.md

 print(knee)
 #> [1] 3 2

-# In this case, we see that that (3,2) is no longer considered a knee point.
+# In this case with sensitivity = 2, we see that that (3,2) is no longer considered a knee point.
 No
 # other knees were detected.
 #|
 #|          /